-Once on the top the view enchants you.
+Once on the top, the view enchants you.
 If you can see the Karakoram ranges as far as the K2.
-Towards the north you have a view of Leh and towards the south you can see a endless spectacular landscape as far as the Pir Panjal ranges.
+Towards the north, you have a view of Leh and towards the south, you can see an endless spectacular landscape as far as the Pir Panjal ranges.
 Stok Kangri is mostly underestimated as a normal trek which can be done in 6 days.
-And you also get amazing view of Karakoram ranges including K2 (8,611 m), your second top point on the planet!
+And you also get an amazing view of Karakoram ranges including K2 (8,611 m), your second top point on the planet!

 Over the years this has been a failure, due to the low levels of summits done and people coming back sick.
 We have a scientifically designed to give you proper acclimatization.
 We at Crazy Peaks believe that our success is you standing on the summit and reaching back safely.

 Leh is the headquarter of Ladakh.
 It is located on the banks of the Sind (Indus) river, between the Khardungla and the Stok ranges at an elevation of 3250 meters.
 There are various early morning flights to Leh from Delhi.
 You can come by Road to Leh from Manali or from Srinagar.
 After arriving check into the hotel.
 There will be an introduction and a briefing session in the evening.

 This day is to prepare your body for the higher altitudes.
 The day will be spent acclimatizing around Leh and making permits.
 We will climb the small hills around this town.
 First we will go to the Leh palace, which is a little above Leh overlooking the town.
 Above this is the Tsemo monestry from where we have a magnificient view of Leh.
 After that we will visit the Shanti Stupa.
 The evening will be spent in making last minute purchases and packing our backpacks for the trek.